 Can I pitch a story to 99% Invisible?

 Yes!
 We welcome pitches and love hearing from our listeners.
 Got a great idea you’d like to share?
-Get in touch on our contact form!
+Check out our pitch page for details!

 How can I support the show?

 We are very thankful for our loyal listeners.
 You beautiful nerds make this all possible!
-There are many ways to support 99% Invisible.
+There are many ways to support 99% Invisible, including: buying 99% Invisible merchandise via our online store or getting a copy of our book The 99% Invisible City by Roman and Kurt.

 You can also help support the show by spreading the word within your community.
 Please invite your friends, family and everyone you know (seriously, everyone) to listen, and be sure to share your favorite episodes online.
 We also encourage you to review 99% Invisible on iTunes.